vuongducphuong/documentation/content/applications/general/users/portal.rst

 Provide portal access to customers
 ==================================

-From the main Odoo dashboard, select the :guilabel:`Contacts` application.
+From the main Leansoft dashboard, select the :guilabel:`Contacts` application.
 If the contact is not yet created in the database, click on the :guilabel:`Create` button, enter the details of the contact, and then click :guilabel:`Save`.
 Otherwise, choose an existing contact, and then click on the :guilabel:`Action` drop-down menu located at the top-center of the interface.